 Teen Bedroom Design Ideas

 Teen bedrooms present tough design challenges.
 Like Lara Jean’s messy room, every teen’s space in some way expresses their own psyche.
 Constantly changing style, the necessity of personal expression, and the function of both sleep, school and socializing all must be considered.
 As designers, we often get questions about design ideas for teen bedrooms.
 The truth is, a teen bedroom doesn’t have to be much different than a bedroom for an adult!
-But, we pulled together some of our favorite teen bedroom design ideas, just for you!
+But, we pulled together some of our favorite teen bedroom design ideas to inspire you.

 Function and Form

 Remember that a teenager’s bedroom serves several functions.
 Sleeping, yes, but also studying and entertaining friends.
 Be sure to incorporate a space to work on those homework assignments, but think about multifunctional pieces.
 Would a small table work better than a giant desk, or a piece that has a vanity mirror and drawers for makeup?
 Likewise for creating a “hangout” space.
 A bench at the end of the bed, or even a few fluffy poufs can take a space’s functionality to the next level.